 “The Bumbo Floor Seat was designed to seat young babies who can’t sit up by themselves yet.
 As soon as your baby can support their own head you can seat them in the Bumbo Floor Seat.”

-The problem is that infant floor seats are so effective at helping a child sit up, that they compromise the child’s ability to develop their own core stability and may prevent the child from moving in natural and independent ways.
-Then the child may be at risk of developing abnormally, which can affect everything from everyday movements to athletic participation.
+The problem is that infant floor seats are so effective at helping a child sit up, that they compromise the child’s ability to develop the core stability to get into a seated position on their own and may prevent the child from moving in natural and independent ways over time.

 When an infant first moves, they have very little control.
 But, if allowed to move independently, they develop more stability and strength over time.
 Without intervention, a 6-month old infant will begin to roll over and crawl.
 As time continues, they will develop the stability to sit up on their own for short periods of time.
 Between 6-12 months, they will be able to sit by themselves for longer periods of time.